 Areas of Specialization

 Biomechanics.
 This is a broad subfield that includes orthopedic/rehabilitation engineering (including the design of wheelchairs and prosthetics) and the study of mechanical forces produced by biological systems.
-Biomechanics allows a better understanding of the fluid dynamics of blood flow and the forces acting on tissue in the artery to allow the design of better cardiovascular interventional devices.
-This field involves more intensive study of mechanics, dynamics
+This subfield helps us understand the fluid dynamics of blood flow and the forces acting on tissue in the artery allowing us to design better cardiovascular interventional devices.
+This field involves a more intensive study of mechanics, dynamics and thermodynamics.

 Cellular & Tissue.
-This focus area applies biomedical engineering principles to control behavior at the gene, protein, cell, and tissue level.
+The cellular and tissue specialization applies biomedical engineering principles to control behavior at the gene, protein, cell, and tissue level.
 Engineers in this area work with cellular therapies, protein production, gene therapy, tissue engineering and regeneration, and biomaterials development.
-This subfield draws heavily from the chemical and biological sciences and can involve studying biomedical transport, natural or synthetic biomaterials, pharmacokinetics
+This subfield draws heavily from the chemical and biological sciences and can involve studying biomedical transport, natural or synthetic biomaterials, pharmacokinetics and pharmacodynamics.

 Imaging.
 Visualizing anatomical structure, physiological processes, metabolic activity and molecular expression in living tissues is essential for the diagnosis of disease, development of new therapeutics, evaluation of the response to therapeutics, and guidance of interventional procedures.
+An imaging biomedical engineer can develop instruments for imaging, create algorithms for three-dimensional reconstruction of imaging data, and generate new contrast agents to enhance image quality.
 Our program has a particular strength in molecular imaging, which involves detecting molecular-scale events within living systems.
-An imaging biomedical engineer can develop instruments for imaging, create algorithms for three-dimensional reconstruction of imaging data, and generate new contrast agents to enhance image quality.
-Depending upon the area of interest, this field can require further study in electronics, signal processing, chemistry or computer programming.
+Depending upon your area of interest, the imaging specialization can require further study in electronics, signal processing, chemistry or computer programming.

 Systems & Synthetic Biology.
-In this area, students apply engineering principles to better understand, design and build biological systems at the cellular level.
-They integrating cellular, biochemical, genetic, electromechanical and computational approaches in their work, which can be applied to health and other applications.
+In systems and synthetic biology, students apply engineering principles to better understand, design and build biological systems at the cellular level.
+They integrate cellular, biochemical, genetic, electromechanical and computational approaches in their work, which can be applied to health and other applications.
 Systems and synthetic biology specialists can build engineered or artificial cells for fighting cancer or antibiotic resistance, improve tissue engineering and drug production approaches and study how complex and dynamic molecular systems control cellular behavior.